ondat/documentation/docs/prerequisites/etcd/etcd.md

 ## Installing Etcd Into Your Kubernetes Cluster

-This is our recommended way to host etcd, in both testing and production environments.
+This is our recommended way to host etcd in both testing and production environments.

 ## Configuring Storage for Etcd